Mok-kun/PYProject/README.md

 # PYProject
-A usefull tool created with python.
+A useful tool created with python.

 To work with them you need to install some requirement library</br>
 run:</br>